sagarxettri/20241463_IT5016_A3/README.md

 When the total exceeds, the manager will be in a position to accept or decline it.
 The orders of the requisition and the general statistics are presented, which assist the organisation in managing the spending and approvals effectively.

-	This discussion gives a clear insight into what the code does, how it works and where it can be applied without showing any real code lines.
+This discussion gives a clear insight into what the code does, how it works and where it can be applied.